 This is a classic case of turning a negative into a positive.
 Keep the Out-of-Stock pages up and running.

-This might come across as unsound advice but Google’s algorithms are programmed to index permanent pages and the more permanent pages you have, the higher your ranking.
+It might come across as unsound advice, but Google’s algorithms are programmed to index permanent pages and the more permanent pages you have, the higher your ranking.

 Lessen the inconvenience to your customers by suggesting related products and categories with internal links.
 Next time your product stocks are out, don’t fret.
 Get on your SEO game-face and cross-sell/upsell like a pro!